ntiss/sonar-apigee-plugin/README.md

     mvn clean install

-You'll get a jar file in the target directory
+You'll get a jar file in the target directory.

+Copy this jar in the directory $SONARQUBE_HOME/extensions/plugins and restart the server.

 ## Why this plugin ?